 This was much to the disgust of his Whisky distilling neighbours, many of who threatened violence and even to burn down Smith’s buildings.

 The reaction was so bad, the Duke of Gordon gave him two pistols to protect himself.
 These are now on show in the Glenlivet visitor centre.
+This is an exciting time in the history of whisky.

 However, within a decade almost all illegal stills had ceased to exist and the 1820s and 30s saw a great investment in the Whisky industry.
 This continued with the invention of the Coffey Still, a continuous still designed by Aeneas Coffey to produce grain Whisky.